-Intel's first AI ASIC chips will arrive in 2019
+Intel's latest promise: Our first AI ASIC chips will arrive in 2019

 For now you'll just have to make do with its Xeons